T0bi79/RPi-Jukebox-RFID/components/gpio_control/README.md

 # Extended documentation
 ## Button<a name="doc_button"></a>
-At the most basic level, a button can be created using a `ini` entry like this:
+At the most basic level, a button can be created using an `ini` entry like this:
 ```
 [PlayPause]
 enabled: True